 Embracing and Engaging in Playful Activities

-Here’s the thing: The more reluctant or resistant you feel to doing this step, the more you actually need to do this step.
+Here’s the thing: the more reluctant or resistant you feel to doing this step, the more you actually need to do this step.
 Because chances are, you’ve been in hiding for so long, you’re afraid to come out and play.
-Which is just another way of saying you’re afraid of letting your guard down; you’re afraid of being blindsided; you’re afraid of relaxing again.
+Which is just another way of saying you’re afraid of letting your guard down, you’re afraid of being blindsided, and you’re afraid of relaxing again.

 The question to ask yourself is this:

 Can you really be safer hiding behind all those fears?
 What’s the bigger risk, coming out of hiding or keeping the playful side of you hidden?

 My answer?
 The biggest risk you can take when it comes to relationships is to play it safe.
 While hiding can give the illusion that it prevents hurt, it actually does the exact opposite.
 Because those who refuse to reengage in play after trauma… end up traumatized for life.